scyline/GloVe/README.md

 In the original paper, a decreasing weighting function is used so that word pairs that are d words apart contribute 1/d to the total count.
 The window size and the decision of whether distinguishing left context from right context should also be made before constructing the co-occurrence matrix.
 The context window size used in the paper is 10.

-(Example) Consider the sentence: “Your model is only as good as your data”.
+Consider the sentence: “Your model is only as good as your data”.
 The co-occurence matrix with context window 2 without distinction of left and right context is: